3D Mammography / Tomosynthesis

 - Bring original films or CDs of any previous mammograms not performed at our facilities

 - Bring your referral form from your doctor, your insurance card, and a picture ID

 - Call 24 hours in advance if you must cancel your appointment

 Is this technology covered by my insurance?

 The FDA approved 3D mammography in February 2011.
-XRANM was the first in New Mexico to offer this technology and is offering this service in Albuquerque, Santa Fe and now Alamogordo.
-Because this technology is so new, some of the payers have not yet elected to cover this service and therefore insurance reimbursement rates are not currently available.
-However, the following insurances have elected to cover Tomosynthesis as a preventive service for their members: Blue Cross and Blue Shield (BCBS), Medicare, New Mexico Health Connections, New Mexico Medicaid, Centennial Plans and Presbyterian.
-There are changes taking place and other insurances will soon follow suit and will also cover this service.
-If you have any question regarding coverage, please call our office for assistance.
+XRANM was the first in New Mexico to offer this technology and is offering this service in Albuquerque, Santa Fe, Alamogordo and Farmington, NM.
+Most insurances have elected to cover this service as a preventive service for their members.
 For those insurances that are not currently being covered, we are offering this technology to patients as a voluntary addition to their traditional 2D mammogram at a self pay cost of $60 plus tax.
 This fee helps offset the cost of offering this new technology and includes the radiologist interpretation of the additional 3D imaging.

 Your exam will be interpreted by a Board-Certified Radiologist who specializes in Breast Imaging.
 You will receive a written letter in clear lay language within two to five working days.

 1. Data on file at Hologic

 2. The Hologic Selenia Dimensions clinical studies presented to the FDA as part of Hologic’s PMA submission that compared Hologic’s Selenia Dimensions combo-mode to Hologic 2D FFDM